nic-dgl103/Exercise-7---flexbox/README.md

 * Add a few comments to explain your HTML and CSS code and highlight anything of interest.

 ### 5. Check for errors
-Use the VSCode HTMLHint extension and validate your code to make sure that it is correct (https://validator.w3.org/#validate_by_upload for HTML, https://jigsaw.w3.org/css-validator/ for CSS).
+* Use the VSCode HTMLHint extension and validate your HTML code to make sure that it is correct: https://validator.w3.org/#validate_by_upload.
+Take a screenshot of the results.

-### 6. Submit your work
-1. Commit your changes.
-2. Push your changes to GitHub.
-3. Submit in Brightspace to the "Unit 3 Exercises" assignment and follow the instructions.
-4. If you have been using a lab computer on campus, remember to restart the computer.

-## Deadlines
-Assignments must be submitted before the end of the week but they will only be graded at the end of every unit.
-Late assignments will not be accepted and will receive an F. You can complete and submit a contract that allows you to extend the deadline for an assignment but you must email it to your instructor a minimum of 48 hrs before the deadline.
-Deadline extensions are only allowed for those unplanned, unexpected emergencies that life sometimes throws at us, and they will only be approved by your instructor if you follow the correct process.
-See the Course Info folder in BrightSpace for more info.
+* Validate your CSS code to make sure that it is correct: https://jigsaw.w3.org/css-validator/ for CSS.
+Take a screenshot of the results.

+**You have now completed your exercise but you still need to push your edits to GitHub and submit it in Brightspace.
+Make sure to follow the instructions in the How to Complete Your Exercises Guide.**